MediahTM/.github/profile/readme.md

 ## Features

 - Upload a file of any size entirely in your browser.
-Share files with friends using just a link. - Inport and save files from GitHub, Dropbox, Google Drive and One Drive.
-(COMING SOON) Down load files on demand.
+- Share files with friends with sharing links.
+- Import and save files from GitHub, Dropbox, Google Drive and One Drive.
+(COMING SOON)
+- Download files on demand.

 ## Getting Started